 Configuring VCS Settings

 A Version Control System (VCS) is a system for tracking the revisions of the project source files.
 It is also known as SCM (source code management) or a revision control system.
-The following VCSs are supported by TeamCity out-of-the-box: Git, Subversion, Mercurial, Perforce, Team Foundation Server, CVS, StarTeam, ClearCase, SourceGear Vault, Visual SourceSafe.
+The following VCSs are supported by TeamCity out-of-the-box: Git, Subversion, Mercurial, Perforce, Azure DevOps, CVS, StarTeam.

 Connection to a version control system is defined by a TeamCity VCS root.
-A project or a build configuration in TeamCity can have one or more VCS roots attached; a build configuration and also defines other checkout options like Checkout Rules - these define the workspace for the build.
+A project or a build configuration in TeamCity can have one or more VCS roots attached; a build configuration can also define the workspace for the builds via other checkout options like Checkout Rules.

 TeamCity always monitors the repositories from the server-side to detect changes and display them in the UI.
 Depending on the specified VCS Checkout Mode the actual repository checkout can also happen on the agent-side.